annamarieweber/Hello-Code/HelloDevelopment/setup.md

 1. Run the following command in your terminal: ```git --version``` If you have git installed you are finished.
 Otherwise you will be prompted asking if you would like to install it.
 Follow the prompts in order to complete the installation.

+### Direnv

+Direnv is an extension that is used by your shell in order to manage environment configuration settings at a directory level.
+This provides more granular control over how your environment is needing to be set up depending on the project you are working on (and the directory it is located it).
+You can set up direnv by following the steps below.

+1. The direnv package can be installed using homebrew by entering the folowing command in your terminal: ```brew install direnv```

+2. Once the package is finished installing you will need to add the extension to your shell.
+Depending on what type of shell you are using the command will look a little different.
+To identify what shell you are using run the following command in your terminal: ```echo $0```

+3. Navigate to https://direnv.net/docs/hook.html and follow the steps corresponding to the shell type you identified in step 2.
+In the steps linked above you will be instructed to add a line to a file with a specific name.
+In order to do this you can follow these steps:
+>1.
+Move into your root directory using the command ```cd ~```
+>2. open the file using vim with the following command ```vim filename```
+>3. activate insert mode in vim by hitting the 'i' key on your keyboard.
+>4. paste the command from the linked documentation on the last line of the file
+>5. hit the escape key then type ```:wq``` to save the changes and exit vim.